What Makes a Teacher GREAT?2 min read

 Was she great because she let you do whatever you wanted?

-Or did she teach you how to focus, and make you stay on task, and tell you to put your phone away, or your atrack player
+Or did she teach you how to focus, and make you stay on task, and tell you to put your phone away (or your CB radio).

 Was he great because he didn’t call your mom when you accidentally dropped the F-bomb in class?